cirosantilli/linux-cheat/virtual-machine/vagrant/README.md

-Vagrant makes it really fast to create new virtual machines for SSH usage.
+Vagrant is a SSH frontend for virtual machines which makes it really simple to VMs.

 For a Vagrant template see: <https://github.com/cirosantilli/vagrant-template>

-Vagrant is a frontend to *providers* like VirtualBox (default) or VMware, so you should get those working before using Vagrant.
+Vagrant is a frontend to *providers* like VirtualBox (default), VMware and Docker (via plugins), so you should get those working before using Vagrant.

 First create a working directory:

     mkdir vagrant
     cd vagrant

+#boxes

 View available local base boxes:

     vagrant box list

-This does not list boxes which you have modified the state.
+This does not list boxes which you have modified the state: e.g., if you start with `precise64`, make two Vagrantfiles, and make some operations on each, this will only list the base box `precise64`.
 There seems to be no interface way of doing that, except going into `.vagrant` and hacking IDs of config files based on IDs you see on your provider's interface.

-Add a box:

-    vagrant box add name url
+Add a box from URL, name it `my_precise32`:

-where name can be anything you wish, for example:

     vagrant box add precise32 http://files.vagrantup.com/precise32.box

+The box name can be used to refer to the box from the command line as in:

+    vagrant box remove name

+or on Vagrantfiles:

+    config.vm.box = 'name'

+Adding two boxes with same name is an error, with `--force` overwrites.

+    vagrant box add my_precise32 http://files.vagrantup.com/precise32.box
+    vagrant box add my_precise32 http://files.vagrantup.com/precise32.box

+The box index from the makers of Vagrant can be found at: <https://vagrantcloud.com>.
+It is in beta.
+They do not store the boxes themselves, only links to the boxes and metadata.
+Integrates with the `vagrant` command line utility.
+With it, it is possible to simply write in the Vagrantfile:

+    config.vm.box_url = 'cirosantilli/precise64_softcover'

+or on the command line;

+    vagrant box add precise32 'cirosantilli/precise64_softcover'

-A fine list of third party free boxes can be found at: <http://www.vagrantbox.es/>
+A fine list of third-party free boxes can be found at: <http://www.vagrantbox.es/>

+#Vagrantfile

 Create an init file for a vagrant project with an existing box: